archlens/ArchLens/README.md

 # ArchLens
-(Fork was detached after work on the original project was discontinued, development continued by the ArchLens organization)

 ##
 ArchLens is a Python software tool that generates customizable visual package views, showcasing the packages in your system and their dependencies.
 It offers the flexibility to include or exclude specific packages to suit your requirements for comprehensible views.